gewure/C/README.md

   Example showing what happens if you incorrectly malloc memory.
 After a function exits, the Stack is GONE, and so are values allocated in it.

 # linkedList.c
-  A simple linked list example
+  A very simple linked list example

 # structOffset.c
   Shows with pointer arithmetic how the byte-offsets of a struct work in C